ToFu1310/dired/README.md

-# SublimeText dired
+# Sublime Text dired

-A SublimeText 3 plugin that displays a directory in a view, allowing easy file manipulation, loosely copied from emacs dired mode.
+A Sublime Text 3 plugin that displays a directory in a view, allowing easy file manipulation, loosely copied from emacs dired mode.

-*WARNING:* The keybindings for the operations are experimental and may change in future versions, particularly if more operations need to be added.

 ## Installation